Self-Tuning PID Control via a Hybrid Actor-Critic-Based Neural Structure for Quadcopter Control: Results

-To challenge the performance of our method, we investigateed the impact of wind gust disturbance on attitude.
-Guass-Markov equations \cite{ding2021} are adopted, as indicated in the following equations:
+To further challenge the performance of the proposed method, we investigated the impact of wind gust disturbances on the quadcopter’s attitude.
+Gaussian–Markov equations~\cite{ding2021} were adopted, as given by:

-Eq. \ref{dist_eq} is known as a "shaping filter" for the wind gusts, where $q_w$ is an independent constant with zero mean, $\tau_s=0.3$ is the correlation time of the wind, $B_w$ is the turbulence input identity matrix, and $\rho=0.5$ is the scalar weighting factor.
-Eq. \ref{dist_eq} was solved using the ODE45 method alongside Eq. \ref{quad eqs}, and Fig. \ref{dist} indicates the recorded disturbances during the mission with initial conditions set to zero.
-The size of each disturbance is sufficient to affect the performance of every controller.
+where $q_w$ is an independent constant with zero mean, $\tau_s = 0.3$ is the correlation time of the wind, $B_w$ is the turbulence input identity matrix, and $\rho = 0.5$ is the scalar weighting factor.
+Equation~\ref{dist_eq} is commonly referred to as a \emph{shaping filter} for wind gusts.
+It was solved using the ODE45 method in conjunction with Eq.~\ref{quad eqs}, and the resulting disturbances are shown in Fig.~\ref{dist}.
+The disturbances, initialized at zero, are sufficiently large to affect the performance of conventional controllers.

-However, the proposed controller proves its robustness against disturbance in all attitude angles compared to conventional PID controller.
-After a time period, PID controller cannot compensate the increased error because the integrator gain is constant, whereas the proposed method can change this gain in an adaptive manner.
-In fact, this controller learns how to change gains using error, error rate, control input, and previous states.
+The proposed controller demonstrates robustness against disturbances across all attitude angles, outperforming the conventional PID controller.
+After some time, the PID controller is unable to compensate for the increasing error because its integrator gain is constant.
+In contrast, the proposed method adapts its gains dynamically, thereby mitigating error growth.
+In practice, the controller learns to adjust gains using the error, error rate, control input, and past system states.

-To compare the performance of the proposed method and conventional PID controller, Root Mean Square Error (RMSE) of each angle has been computed for both controllers and the results are shown in Table \ref{result}.
+To quantitatively compare the performance of the proposed method with that of the conventional PID controller, the Root Mean Square Error (RMSE) of each attitude angle was computed for both controllers.
+The results are summarized in Table~\ref{rmse_table}.
+Accordingly, A2CPID method could significantly reduce the RMSE for all attitude angles, compared to the PID controller.

-\section{conclusion}
+\section{Conclusion}